NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Several other inputs from the EnergyGuide label must be provided as well.

 ``IsSharedAppliance`` must also be provided.
-If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, additional elements must be provided:
+If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, ``extension/RatioOfDwellingUnitsToSharedClothesWashers`` must be provided.

-- ``extension/RatioOfDwellingUnitsToSharedClothesWashers``: Ratio of dwelling units to shared clothes washers
-- ``AttachedToWaterHeatingSystem``: Must reference a shared water heating system

 HPXML Clothes Dryer
 *******************